hckrtst/cs-refresh/problems/P1/Readme.md

 ```

 ## Option1: convert to string first
-Once converted to string we could then iterat the string:
+Once converted to string we could then iterate the string:
 ```
 check for empty string
 check for null string